 - In Sekirei?
 Is that some new species of little sister?
 Naruto routinely unwings Sekirei then blocks their ability to be winged either to save them from abusive Ashikabi and/or allow them to make their own decisions without being influenced by their bond.
 While Minato has been the Butt Monkey for most of the story, including both Matsu and Tsukiumi finding him pathetic once they weren't drawn to him, Musubi still loved him after her bond was severed.
 In fact, neither knew it was severed until they kissed and she didn't sprout wings.

 - God Slaying Blade Works has several omakes where Kariya Matou, one of the biggest Butt Monkeys of Fate/Zero, gets to earn his happy ending, and one where the 4th Holy Grail War's Lancer gets to die a heroic death just like he wanted instead of getting betrayed and killed like a dog.

 - MAD's Monroe is occasionally thrown a bone, though they often Yank the Dog's Chain in the very same comic.
 Two examples:

 - Getting to make out with his Irish cousin.
 When his parents find out, they force him to sleep in his roofless tree house in the pouring rain.

 - Having the school bully steal his date at the cinema, but then getting him to eat a rotten hot dog he found on the floor of The Rocky Horror Picture Show screening next door.

-- "At Seventeen" by Janis Ian.
-Inverted in the 1975 pop classic about teenage elitism and being shunned, where the main character — this song's told in first person — not even so much as thrown a bone while all of her popular classmates get all of the attention, accolades and the cream off the crop of boys.
+- Averted with "At Seventeen", Janis Ian's 1975 pop classic about teenage elitism and being shunned, where the narrator is not even so much as thrown a bone while all of her popular classmates get all of the attention, accolades and the cream off the crop of boys.

 - One strip of The Born Loser had the protagonist having a moment of good luck for once.
 Once.